Is Ozone a Greenhouse Gas?

 Conversely, ozone primarily acts as a protective layer and does not directly contribute to the greenhouse effect.

+However, ozone does have an indirect influence on climate change.
 It plays a role in the complex chemical reactions that occur in the atmosphere and can influence the abundance and behavior of other greenhouse gases.

 Ozone concentration changes can affect the atmosphere’s radiative balance, which can have implications for climate.